Text Size:

 Membership:

 The group will have representation from AO nurses and oncologists/NSS/ ED / MAU / from the 4 nations.
-No member from Scotland at present -

 Membership is open to clinical and lay members with an interest in MUO